-Black radical Laureen Hobbs's character is loosely modeled after communist activist Angela Davis.
+Black radical Laureen Hobbs' character is loosely modelled after Communist activist Angela Davis.

 Faye Dunaway managed to put aside their earlier clashes and enjoy an apparently cordial relationship with William Holden.
 She claimed that during the shooting of the new film, "I found him a very sane, lovely man."

 According to Shaun Considine, the author of "Mad As Hell: The Life and Work of Paddy Chayefsky", George C. Scott was offered the role of Howard Beale, but declined without reading the script, apparently due to his having once been offended by Director Sidney Lumet.
 Whatever happened, exactly, the hatchet must have been buried at some time, as Scott made his final feature film appearance in the Lumet-directed Gloria (1999).